 You could switch to an offset mortgage and pay less interest.

 Offset mortgages are linked to a savings account you might have, and means you’ll only pay interest on the remaining mortgage balance after the savings have been deducted.

-Let’s say you have £10,000 in savings and you want to take out a £100,000 mortgage.
+For example, let's say you have £10,000 in savings and you want to remortgage to a £100,000 mortgage.
 With an offset mortgage, you’ll only need to pay interest on £90,000.